The Clock Calm

 As far as I know, you can't buy red-currant infused gin.
 Fortunately, it's incredibly simple to make (assuming you have access to red currants and gin, that is).
 Red currants are in season in mid-to-late summer and can be found at better green grocers, fruit sellers, and u-pick farms.
 If you can't find them, don't worry - there are variations and options (see below).

-Infusing gin with fruit is a wonderful old tradition and it couldn’t be much easier.
+Infusing gin with fruit is a wonderful old tradition and it couldn't be much easier.
 All it takes is a little bit of patience.
+I've written up a detailed recipe, but I'll also give a brief overview here.
 Wash the red currants and remove most of the stems and leaves.
-You don’t need to be too finicky about this step, as you’ll be filtering out the solids later on.
+You don't need to be too finicky about this step, as you'll be filtering out the solids later on.
 Combine 250 ml (1 cup) gin with 100 g (3.5 oz, or ~1/2 cup, slightly mounded) red currants in a mason jar or other tightly sealing container.
 Use a spoon to gently mash the currants a little to help them release some juice, then set aside to infuse for 1 month, shaking every few days.
 When the gin is ready, simply strain out the solids before using.
 Currants tend to release a fair bit of pectin and pulp, so the finer the mesh on your strainer the better.

 The finished gin will keep indefinitely, and can be used as you would any other gin.